 I don’t leave nesting boxes in our hutches all of the time.
 It takes up a lot of space that I feel like they’d rather have to move around.

-So unless I know that they are getting ready to give birth, I usually leave it out.
+Unless I know that they are getting ready to give birth, I usually leave it out.

-But when they do have a nesting box inside their hutch it is important to make sure that it has fresh hay and any soiled hay is quickly removed.
+However, when they do have a nesting box inside their hutch it is important to make sure that it has fresh hay and any soiled hay is quickly removed.

 Think about it like a baby with a soiled diaper.
 You don’t want them sitting in their own waste.
 Well, you don’t want it for a rabbit either.

-So if you see soiled hay before your normal change out day, then go ahead and get it out of there.
+If you see soiled hay before your normal change out day, then go ahead and get it out of there.